regawaras/comfyui-with-nix-shell-or-flakes/README.md

    4. Once inside the shell, you can proceed with ComfyUI's installation steps (e.g., creating a Python virtual environment, installing requirements.txt, and running main.py).

-First, ensure you are in the ComfyUI project root directory (e.g., als/comfyui/ComfyUI).

 ComfyUI Python Setup (within the Nix shell)
 Similar to the Flakes method, using a venv is recommended for managing ComfyUI's Python dependencies.